jdoughty04/Multimodal-Embeddings-exploration/README.md

 ### API_calling.py
 - Downloads data from the OpenVideo dataset.
 - Calls Google's Vertex AI API to get the embeddings for text and video.
-- Saves the embeddings to Google Cloud Storage (GCS).
+- Saves the videos and embeddings to Google Cloud Storage (GCS).

 ### extract_data.py
 - Loads embeddings from GCS into a dataframe.